 The Massacre at Katyn

 The massacre at Katyn Forest took place between 3 April and 13 May 1940.
 Over 4,000 Polish officers were taken by train to the Katyn Forest.
 They were then taken in police vans to the place of execution.
-The officers were bound with their hands tied around their back and a cord tied around their neck.
+The officers were bound with their hands tied around their backs and a cord tied around their neck.
 They were led to pits and NKVD men shot them in the nape of the neck.
 The dead men were laid in layers of 12 and lime was sprinkled over them.
 They were then covered in sand.

 Finally after 6 weeks all 4,143 victims were dead and birch saplings were planted on the graves.
-Meanwhile thousands of other Poles were murdered at other locations.
+Meanwhile, thousands of other Poles were murdered at other locations.

 Then in June 1941 the Germans invaded the Soviet Union.
-At the beginning of February 1943 they discovered the graves in Katyn.
+At the beginning of February 1943, they discovered the graves in Katyn.
 The Germans then exhumed the bodies.
 On 13 April 1943 German radio announced the news that the Russians had massacred Polish officers.
-However on 15 April 1943 the Russians claimed the Germans had killed the Poles!
+However, on 15 April 1943, the Russians claimed the Germans had killed the Poles!
 It was convenient for many in the West to believe or to pretend to believe the Russians as they were allies against Nazi Germany.
-However on 30 May 1940 an international committee of experts reported that the bodies found at Katyn were shot in Spring 1940, making it impossible for the Germans to be guilty of the crime.
+However, on 30 May 1940, an international committee of experts reported that the bodies found at Katyn were shot in Spring 1940, making it impossible for the Germans to be guilty of the crime.